DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp-part-two/index.md

 Thankfully, Gatsby is open source.
 Had it not been, we wouldn't have considered it.
 Our team [works in the open, with open data, and open source tools](https://github.com/ONRR/doi-extractives-data).
 We think that model is a good fit for government.

-In addition to being open source, there are five main reasons we used Gatsby to refactor the site, tested during our homepage rebuild:
+In addition to being open source, there are five main reasons we used Gatsby to refactor the site:

 1. Gatsby is a cross-platform ecosystem out of the box.